stbischof/logging/README.md

 # logging

 ## exception java.lang.ArrayIndexOutOfBoundsException: -1
+push the resolve button at `test.log/fail.bndrun`

-hit the resolve button at `test.log/tester.bndrun`
+push the resolve button at `test.log/works.bndrun`

-add an other bundle ans try to resolve again
+the only diff is that there is one mor required bundle

 ## project details